Aaguilar123/Macro-Liquidity-Asset-Leaderboard-Forecast/README.md

 Week 6 (Friday): Decide on your dataset and forecasting task.

-May 8 (Friday): Finalize Home Assignment
+May 8 (Friday): Finalize Home Assignment Submission

-April 13 - May 14: Presentation
+April 13 - May 14: Presentation Submission

 Infrastructure: All collaborative work must be hosted in a joint GitHub repository containing a shared notebook, README, and the dataset.